|

 All entrants on courses leading to eligibility to apply for HCPC registration must satisfy the following requirements:

-The Faculty of Medicine, Health, and Social Care Course Policy states that all courses must ensure that the relevant criminal conviction/disclosure and barring systems and health clearance procedures are in place and that all students gain clearance as part of the course admissions procedures.
+The School of Nursing, Midwifery, Allied and Public Health Course Policy states that all courses must ensure that the relevant criminal conviction/disclosure and barring systems and health clearance procedures are in place and that all students gain clearance as part of the course admissions procedures.

 Students must have an Occupational Health Clearance and evidence of relevant up to date vaccinations before embarking on placement.